UPDATED: APRIL 27, 2023 | 1 MIN READ

 Claims caused by a reckless driver or even a third party who ended up with a DUI are likely expunged from your auto record but may require a handwritten letter or email documenting the incident.

-Like claim’s caused by third parties, if the previous damage to your vehicle resulted from a medical event such as a seizure or lapse in consciousness, you might be able to have the strike erased, assuming you sought the appropriate medical treatment.
+Like claim’s caused by third parties, if the previous damage to your vehicle resulting from a medical event such as a seizure or lapse in consciousness, you might be able to have the strike erased, assuming you sought the appropriate medical treatment.

 What Kind Of Insurance Coverage Is Best If You Have Prior Auto Claims?